OSInside/kiwi/doc/source/schema.rst

 preferences
 ___________

-Configuration Information Needed for Logical Extend
+Configuration Information Needed for Logical Extend All elements are optional since the combination of appropriate preference sections based on profiles combine to create on vaild definition

 Parents:
    These elements contain ``preferences``: :ref:`k.image`